smscully/Management-Governance/Tagging Scripts/README.md

 Use the Resource Groups Tagging API to add tags to existing resources.

-1. Download and save the [api_tags.json](./api_tags.json) file to either a local directory or an S3 bucket.
+1. Download and save the [api_tags.json](./api_tags.json) file to either a local folder or an S3 bucket.
 2. Open the [api_tags.json](./api_tags.json) file and add the Amazon Resource Names (ARNs) for the resources to which the tags will be added.
 Please refer to the *Amazon Resource Names (ARNs)* section of the *AWS General Reference* for instructions on finding resource ARNs.[^3]
 3. Customize the tag keys and values as appropriate.
 4. Using the AWS CLI, run the code listed below.
 The CLI user account must have read permissions to the source bucket if the [api_tags.json](./api_tags.json) file is stored in S3.